Why are you cutting your price?

 Your goal is to create enough value to warrant the price you want.
 Take the time to ask questions, listen and build on what the customer says.
 The customer will gladly pay more once they see enough value.
 Don’t use the argument about how you have to cut your price, because if you don’t they’ll buy the same product/service from a competitor.
 That’s garbage!

 Why are you selling what your competitor is selling?
 You are not your competitor.
 You’re better than your competitor.
 Stop thinking you need to sell at the same price as them.

 Every customer comes into a buying situation with two preconceived notions.
 First, they think they know what they want.
 Second, they think they can get it for less money.
 These are two universal ideals.

 Revealing a higher value

 Your customer thinks they know what they want based off of their experience and knowledge.
-Apple recently rolled out the iPhone 11 Pro.
+Apple recently rolled out a new iPhone.
 You may not have been in the market for a new phone expecting to only pay a certain price.
-However, after looking at the features of the iPhone 11 Pro, you changed your mind about the value and suddenly justified in your own mind why paying more would be a smart move.
+However, after looking at the features of the new iPhone, you changed your mind about the value and suddenly justified in your own mind why paying more would be a smart move.
 What happened?
 You became more educated and found a new level of value.
 This is your job when you meet with a customer – to reveal a higher value.
 You do this by taking the time to ask questions and listen to them.